-The spotted lanternfly was first found in the United States in Berks County, Pennsylvania in 2014.
-The destructive pest, which is native to Southeast Asia, most likely hitched a ride on something imported from Asia to Pennsylvania.
-Since 2014, the insects have been spotted in eight states, having spread from Pennsylvania to Virginia, Massachusetts, Delaware, New Jersey and New York.
+The spotted lanternfly was first found in the United States in Berks County, Pennsylvania, in 2014.
+The destructive pest, which is native to Southeast Asia, likely hitched a ride on something imported from Asia to Pennsylvania.
+Since 2014, the insects have been spotted in eight states, having spread from Pennsylvania to Virginia, Massachusetts, Delaware, New Jersey, Maryland and New York.

 Spotted lanternflies spread in many ways — they can attach to live plants, metal on vehicles, and wood that has been cut down and transported such as firewood or Christmas trees.

 NJ.com tells the story of a woman who wound up with hatched spotted lanternflies inside her Warren County, New Jersey, home in early January 2018 when her Christmas tree was still in the house.
 An inspection of the tree uncovered two egg masses on the trunk with the potential to hold up to 100 eggs.
-It's no surprise that the insects found their way into a home via the holiday decor.
-It's estimated that are up to 25,000 bugs on most Christmas trees, although most of them are microscopic.
+It's not surprising the insects found their way into a home via holiday decor: A typical Christmas tree may hold up to 25,000 bugs, although most of them are microscopic.

-The good news for the homeowner is that the spotted lanternfly isn't harmful to humans, so while it was certainly unsettling to find strange insects in her home, no one was in danger.
-The insects don't bite or sting humans or animals.
+The good news for the homeowner is the spotted lanternfly isn't harmful to humans or other animals, so while it may have been unsettling to find strange insects in her home, no one was in danger.
+The insects are not known to bite or sting.

 The bigger concern is that the egg masses were on her Christmas tree.
 If the eggs hadn't begun to hatch inside her house, when she was done with the tree it would have been put outside where the eggs could have hatched and the insects could have spread.
 It's spreading populations of the spotted lanternfly that have agriculture experts on high alert — and urging residents to be on high alert, too.